We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In short, all a tick requires to flourish is warm, moist air and an animal on which to feed.
 Any wooded area with a wealth of plants and animals is likely to be an opportune area for ticks.

-Identifying ticks is the first step to removing them.
+Identifying ticks is the first step to

 Check for ticks after spending any time outdoors in areas to which they would usually flock.

 - Bathe or shower as soon as you re-enter your home.
 This will help wash off any less securely bonded ticks and help you spot any others.

 - After showering, stand in front of a mirror and conduct a whole body search, using a magnifying glass to help spot small ticks.

 - Closely investigate children and pets, and also check any outdoor gear you were using.